michellini/ReviewNinja-Welcome/ReadMe.md

 That’s it!
 These are the basic features of ReviewNinja to help you get started.
-We hope you enjoy using the tool, and please [let us know](https://github.com/reviewninja/review.ninja/issues/new) how we can make it better!
+We hope you enjoy using the tool, and please [let us know](https://github.com/reviewninja/review.ninja/issues/new) how we can make it better1